Bath Resurfacing Services

 Not always the first!

-Sometimes we are not the first bath re-enamellers to have passed their hands over the bath in which case there may be some prior work that needs completely stripped back to the original before we can build up ours.
+Sometimes we are not the first bath resurfacing specialists to have passed their hands over the bath.
+And in this case there may be some prior work that needs completely stripped back to the original before we can build up ours.
 This is not a pleasant part of the job.
 Baths are tough and can be redone many times.
 My descendants may restore the bath you have in a thousand years from now.

 See 'A very poor surface that needs stripped' .